-The draft Local Government Code of Accounting Practice and Financial Reporting (2016/17 financial year) prescribes a series of performance indicators to be compulsorily reported.
+The Local Government Code of Accounting Practice and Financial Reporting (2017/18 financial year) prescribes a series of performance indicators to be compulsorily reported.
 The City uses these indicators (and respective benchmarks) as key parameters in the financial planning process.
 These mandated ratios incorporate those included within Fit for the Future, and some additional indicators as detailed below.
 The ratios (and brief descriptions of their purpose) are as follows:

-Unrestricted Current Ratio (Liquidity)
+Unrestricted Current Ratio (Liquidity) (Benchmark 1 - 1.5 or higher)